lukebrowne/abac-iam-multitenancy-poc/README.md

 I would like the output of this to be a proposal on how we could approach multitenancy.
-To the end of making the platform easy to adopt, we have an ambition of the platform being as easy to signing up for a Netflix subscription.
+To the end of making the platform easy to adopt, we have an ambition of the platform being as easy to adopt as signing up for a Netflix subscription.

 ## Plan